lnzz123/ComboLite/README_en.md

             }
         )

-    // Define the plugin's main UI
+    // Define the plugin's main UI or place some plugin initialization work,
+    // even if this screen is not displayed, the method will still be called,
+    // similar to Application's onCreate
     @Composable
     override fun Content() {
         // Your Jetpack Compose screen